hasura/issues/guide.md

 This application consists of metabase, postgres, a webhook microservice, and a cron microservice.
-You can deploy this entire application on a Hasura cluster.
+Going through this guide and setting this up on Hasura should take you about 15-10mins.

 Pre-requisites:
 - A Hasura account